uikit/uikit-site/docs/pages/navbar.md

 ## Centered logo

-To create a splitted navbar menu with a centered logo use the `uk-navbar-center-left` and `uk-navbar-center-right` classes.
+You can create a split menu with a centered logo.
+Just add the `uk-navbar-center-left` class to one navbar and the `uk-navbar-center-right` class to another within the same navbar container.
 This will keep your logo centered and align the menus to the left and right.

 ```html
 <div class="uk-navbar-container" uk-navbar>